lzwjava/lzwjava.github.io/original/2025-01-29-ai-thoughts-en.md

 - Other important types of data include numerical, geospatial, biometric, sensor, transactional, metadata, time-series, structured, unstructured, semi-structured, health, environmental, log, network, and behavioral data.

 - Google is still better for website indexing, especially if you want to download software or a document from a specific site.
 It works like a domain search.
 You're not using it to find information, but rather to navigate to other sites to perform tasks.
 An LLM may not have the latest download links.

+- Google works like a domain search; if you want to go to a Maven repository site to check the latest version, you can use it.

 - Google remains useful for image search, whereas LLMs excel at text generation.
 Still, people often prefer real images to verify hardware details, dimensions, object shapes, or a person's appearance.